reubenharry/website/content/research.md

 The general idea is to model the interpretation of a linguistic expression (e.g. a sentence) as a process of Bayesian inference, to ask: given that this sentence is true (or, more to the point, given that someone said it) what must the world be like.
 This turns out to be a nice viewpoint for integrating a traditional logical perspective on meaning with an information-theoretic one, as well as handling semantic and pragmatic meaning in a single framework.
 I say a little bit more about that in the introduction of my [dissertation](/docs/ReubenCG-thesis.pdf).

-Below are some of the projects I never quite finished.
+Below are some of the projects I never quite finished; for one reason or another, a lot of the most interesting projects in grad school never ended up published.
+(For the others, see Google Scholar.)

 ### Direction 1 of PhD research: scaling the models

 - [Metaphor and Linguistic Creativity](/docs/metaphor.pdf) <br/>
-This paper explores the technical and conceptual consequences of a model of meaning where the listener's prior over worlds is over a vector space.
-This allows integration with word embedding semantics. <br/>
+This paper explores the technical and conceptual consequences of a model of meaning where the listener's prior is over a vector space.
+This allows integration with word embeddings. <br/>
-(*unpublished draft*, experiment section should be disregarded; the baseline model was implemented incorrectly.
-Cohn-Gordon and Bergen).
+(Cohn-Gordon and Bergen).

 - [Lost in Machine Translation: A Method to Reduce Meaning Loss](https://arxiv.org/abs/1902.09514)
 <br/>